The Osprey or Western Meadowlark for State Bird? You Decide.

 All our native plants and animals are adapted to the habitats in which they live, and they play important, if not always fully understood and appreciated, roles in the environment.
 It’s therefore not possible to say one is more beneficial or valuable than another, any more than you can say one thread in a blanket is better than another.
 They stitch together to make the whole.

-Advantage: As native animals, both osprey and western meadowlarks are beneficial to the habitats in which they live.
+Advantage: As native animals, both birds are beneficial to the habitats in which they live.

 Which Bird is More Symbolic of Oregon’s Natural Areas?

-Advantage: They’re both powerful symbols of different types of habitat in Oregon.
+Advantage: They’re both powerful symbols of different types of habitats in Oregon.

 Which Bird Is Easier to See?

-Sen. Steiner Hayward argued in favor of adopting osprey as our state bird in part because: "You can see osprey.
+Sen. Steiner Hayward argued in favor of adopting Osprey as our state bird in part because, she said, "You can see osprey.
 They’re big.
 They’re obvious.
 They have unique flight patterns.
 They’re fascinating to watch, and they can engage people in a way that a small bird—that’s tough to see—cannot engage people.”

-Or at least an equally valid argument could be made that it is valuable to have a state bird that you have to work to see—getting out of your car and walking quietly in a natural area.
+Or is it equally or more valuable to have a state bird that you have to work to see—getting out of your car and walking quietly in a natural area?
 If you have binoculars, you can use them.
-And if you don’t, you can simply open your ears to hear the avian conversations taking place all around you.
+And if you don’t, you can open your ears to hear the avian conversations taking place all around you.

-Advantage: The osprey is easier to see, but I’m not convinced that should matter.
+Advantage: Ospreys are easier to see, but I’m not convinced that should matter.

 And the Winner Is …